TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/WebLayout/BackendLayout.rst

                 When content elements are added to this area, the value of `colPos`

+            ..  confval:: identifier
+                :name: mod-web-layout-BackendLayouts-backendLayout-title-config-backend_layout-rows-row-columns-col-identifier
+                :type: string

+                An identifier that can be used by the page content DataProcessor to identify the content elements within this area.

+                It is a speaking representation for the :confval:`colPos <mod-web-layout-BackendLayouts-backendLayout-title-config-backend_layout-rows-row-columns-col-colPos>`, such as "main", "sidebar" or "footerArea".

+            ..  confval:: slideMode
+                :name: mod-web-layout-BackendLayouts-backendLayout-title-config-backend_layout-rows-row-columns-col-slideMode
+                :type: string, "" (empty string), "slide", "collect", "collectReverse"

+                An identifier that can be used by the page content DataProcessor to identify the content elements within this area.

+                `slide`
+                    If no content is found, check the parent pages for more content `collect`
+                    Use all content from this page, and the parent pages as one collection `collectReverse`
+                    Same as "collect" but in the opposite order

             ..  confval:: colspan
                 :name: mod-web-layout-BackendLayouts-backendLayout-title-config-backend_layout-rows-row-columns-col-colspan
                 :type: integer, 1 - :confval:`mod-web-layout-BackendLayouts-backendLayout-title-config-backend_layout.colCount`